belgattitude/soluble-jasper/README.md

 >
 > Jasper reports are xml-based, their official visual editor
 > [jasper studio](https://community.jaspersoft.com/project/jaspersoft-studio)
 > is quite easy to grasp.
-Simply design, save the file, and use it and voilà !
+Simply design, save the file, pass the parameters from PHP
+> and voilà !

 ## Features